MeerKar/Regular-expression/Develop/template.md

 ## Summary

-This guide will walk you through the fundamental components of regular expressions, often used for data validation, string manipulation, and complex text parsing.
+This is a walk through of fundamental components of regular expressions, often used for data validation, string manipulation, and complex text parsing.
 And will cover the syntax and function of anchors, quantifiers, grouping constructs, and more, with examples to demonstrate each concept.

 Here is an example of a regex